Mass amateurization: Citizen media

 Citizen media refers to forms of content produced by private citizens who are otherwise not professional journalists and/or not associated with formal institutions.

 Mass amateurization is considered to be "the principal threat" to all newspapers, as opposed to other, institutionalized newspapers.
 Other media industries in general have suffered from the fall of transactional costs and the advent of "communication tools that are flexible enough to match our social capabilities."
 In particular, the mass amateurization has led to an increase in international news reporting that would not be financially justifiable in the professional model of publishing.

 Lazaroui points out that "Many people in the newspaper business missed the significance of the internet (the only threats they tended to take seriously were from other professional media outlets).
 The media industries have suffered from the recent collapse in communications costs.
 The future presented by the internet is the mass amateurization of publishing."

 In some instances, there has been an overlap between professionals and amateurs where professional organizations will utilize media produced by amateurs.
 One example of this is when a professional news outlet is sent firsthand footage of a "newsworthy" event that would otherwise be unavailable.

 However, other crossovers are not always so useful.
 In 2005, the Los Angeles Times attempted to offer its online readers access to its "Wikitorial", which allowed users to edit and contribute the website's editorial page.
 This led to widespread vandalism throughout the article and eventually its removal.

 Examples of citizen media in the Web 2.0 space include Reddit and any blog wherein the author conducts original investigative journalism.

-In March 2014, blogger and novelist James Wesley Rawles launched a web site that provides free press credentials for citizen journalists called the Constitution First Amendment Press Association (CFAPA).
-According to David Sheets of the Society for Professional Journalists, Rawles keeps no records on who gets these credentials.